yuzhoumo/photo-sieve/README.md

-# photo-seive
+# PhotoSeive
- Command Line Python application for sorting photos/videos
+PhotoSeive is a Python command line application for sorting photos and videos